 Here’s what you’ll need to whip up a batch of baby-safe play dough for your infant or toddler to play with:

-• Food colouring (liquid or gel) or your favourite natural alternative
+- Food coloring (liquid or gel) or your favorite natural alternative

 Note: Want to switch things up?
-Try using unsweetened Kool-Aid powder instead of food colouring to add a fun scent to your edible baby cereal play dough!
+Try using unsweetened Kool-Aid powder instead of food coloring to add a fun scent to your edible baby cereal play dough!

 How to Make Taste-Safe Play Dough with Baby Rice Cereal & Applesauce (Step-by-Step)